 US bands like the Brothers Johnson, the Commadores (with Lionel Ritchie) emerged as did The Average White Band in the UK.
 Then when I heard Earth, Wind and Fire I forgot about lead guitar and became a rhythm guitarist!

 This was a vocal genre with loads of horns and synths, but the guitar was still central.
-No more so than with the Isley Bros. and those searing lead parts from Ernie Isley on “Summer Breeze”, “Harvest for the World”, and ” Who’s That Lady”
+No more so than with the Isley Brothers. and those searing lead parts from Ernie Isley on “Summer Breeze”, “Harvest for the World”, and ” Who’s That Lady”

 The Brits were still hanging in there.
 Eric Clapton reinvented himself, again, with a studio album 461 Ocean Boulevard and a new California soft rock sound.
 He then went into self-destruct mode - but he would be back next decade.